Hillsboro, Texas: Geography

 Hillsboro is located near the geographic center of Hill County.
 Interstate 35 passes through the eastern side of the city, with access from Exits 364 through 370.
 The I-35E/I-35W split is just north of the city limits.
 Hillsboro is 56 mi south of Fort Worth, 62 mi southwest of Dallas, and 34 mi north of Waco.

 Texas State Highway 22 runs through the center of Hillsboro on West Elm Street, South Waco Street, and Corsicana Highway.
 It leads west 19 mi to Lake Whitney and east 40 mi to Corsicana.
 Texas State Highway 171 passes through Hillsboro with Highway 22, but leads northwest 29 mi to Cleburne and southeast 23 mi to Hubbard.

+Climate

+Hillsboro has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.